 - Check if there is a power failure.
 Wait until power is restored.
-If power failure occurs during operation, the system automatically restarts immediately after the power supply recovers. - Check if the fuse has blown or breaker has been tripped.
+If power failure occurs during operation, the system automatically restarts immediately after - Check if the fuse has blown or breaker has been tripped.
 Change the fuse or set the breaker.